-Amazon Kindle versus Kobo ebook readersby Tom Morgan
+Amazon Kindle versus Kobo ebook readers

-Take a look at our Best Buy ebook readers reviews to find out which models top our tests.
+Look at our Best Buy ebook readers reviews to find out which models top our tests.

 |Ebook reader brands rated|

-|Brand||Average test score||Reliability rating||Customer score||Verdict|
+|Brand||Reliability rating||Customer score||Verdict|

-|80%||77%||This brand has yet to produce an ebook reader that has scored less than 70% in our test lab - impressive given the range of ebook readers it has available.
-Which? members have also had a positive experience, and ebook readers from this brand last for a long time.
-Just 10% of this brand's ebook readers experienced a fault in the first four years of ownership.|
+|77%||This brand has yet to produce an ebook reader that has scored less than 70% in our test lab.
+Which? members also have positive things to say about the brand, and ebook readers from this brand last for a long time.
+Just 9% of this brand's ebook readers experienced a fault in the first four years of ownership.|

 Interested in a Kindle ebook reader?
 Take a look at our Kindle reviews page for more details on the latest and greatest.

 - Kindles have easy access to a huge range of titles via the Kindle Store.
 Amazon tends to have the greatest range of ebooks, also offering free classic books.
-Our latest ebook store research has found that Amazon and Google go head-to-head for price.

 - Amazon's ebook readers are ideal if you enjoy reading the news on the way into work, with access to UK and international papers and magazines on the Kindle bookstore.

-- There is a good range of Kindles to choose from, whether you opt for the budget-priced Kindle (2016) for around £60 or the Oasis, which will set you back closer to £270.
+- There is a good range of Kindles to choose from, whether you opt for the budget-priced Kindle (2016) for around £60 or the Oasis, which will set you back closer to £230.

 - Kindle apps are available to download for Android and iOS smartphones and tablets, which means you can read on your Kindle then pick up from where you left off on your mobile.
 Even if you forget your Kindle, you won't be left without a good read.